Living Wage*

 About

 The hourly wage needed to cover basic household expenses plus all relevant taxes for a household of one adult and two children.
-The 2023 County Health Rankings used data from 2022 for this measure.
+The 2024 Annual Data Release used data from 2023 for this measure.

-This living wage estimate is calculated by Dr. Amy Glasmeier and colleagues at the Massachusetts Institute of Technology for twelve different household compositions.
+This living wage estimate is calculated by The Living Wage Institute for twelve different household compositions.
 We include a measure of Living Wage reflecting a household of three with one adult working full-time and two children.

-Living wage represents the minimum income necessary for financial independence to meet the basic needs of an individual or family without requiring public assistance in the form of income-conditioned benefits like the Supplemental Nutrition Assistance Program (SNAP), Supplemental Security Income (SSI), Earned Income Tax Credit (EITC), and Temporary Assistance for Needy Families (TANF).1 The Living Wage measure specifically accounts for basic household needs, including food, child care, health care, housing, transportation, and other necessities such as clothing, broadband service, and cell phone service.
+Living wage represents the minimum income necessary to meet the basic needs of an individual or family for an adequate standard of living without requiring public assistance.1 The Living Wage measure specifically accounts for basic household needs, including childcare, civic engagement, food, health care, housing, internet and mobile, transportation, and other necessities.
 The costs of many elements of the basic needs budget are based on market-derived data which vary according to geographic region.
-This makes the Living Wage measure a much more accurate determination of household need as compared to the U.S. poverty thresholds.
+This makes the Living Wage measure a much more accurate determination of household need as compared to the federal poverty thresholds.

 In the United States, living wages have been implemented in varied ways, such as through county- and city-level ordinances (especially in large cities) that require certain local employers to pay their employees a living wage or through voluntary implementation by employers.
 In practice, living wages mandated by local ordinances are usually set at rates required to lift a family of four above the federal poverty threshold, and are not based on the income necessary to cover basic needs.2,3 There is some evidence that living wage ordinances can reduce poverty for covered low-wage workers.2,4 Additionally, living wage ordinances have been associated with reductions in property-related crime.5 Reducing poverty is especially important for families with children, as childhood poverty is associated with lasting effects on academic achievement, health, and income into adulthood.6-8 Earning a living wage may also improve the psychological well-being of workers.9